Fresh Finds at Local Farmers Markets

 Roundin' up produce couldn't be any easier, so grab your partner, do-si-do, and shop while it's still in season!

-You've left the wild west (or the old north) and decided to settle in the oldest city in the United States.
+You've left the wild west (or the cold north) and decided to settle in the oldest city in the United States.
 Now, in addition to wrangling the children, you're ready to purchase some of that great Florida produce, such as locally grown brussels sprouts, corn, potatoes, peaches, and strawberries.

 If you've been living in the north and buying five-day-old Florida produce, you're probably expecting something better than three-day-old produce at the local shops and markets.
 I have good news and bad news.